 After the pandemic, we have all had a taste of 100% remote work and the different ways we can communicate, creating company culture, share information, and work on common goals with fewer distractions.
 As Adam Grant writes in the Economist, if we were to solve the problem of balancing out deep work and collaboration, perhaps with the new normal of remote work, we could achieve the vision of greater job satisfaction, more ethical leadership, a deeper sense of trust and the holy grail of shorter working days: “We can be every bit as creative and productive in six focused hours a day as in twice as many distracted hours.”

-If you are interested in reducing distractions to deep work, seeing where the interruptions are coming from, and keeping track of multitasking, try out Flowtrace's free trial.
+If you are interested in reducing distractions to deep work, seeing where the interruptions are coming from, and keeping track of multitasking, try out Flowtrace's free account.
 We map out the collaboration networks in your organization and recommend ways to improve the flow of internal knowledge.